vardhanreddy2003/emotion-detection/README.md

-Here's the updated README with highlighted future improvements:

----

 # Emotion Detection using Hugging Face Transformers

 This project focuses on **emotion detection** using a dataset processed with **Hugging Face's Transformer** models.
 The goal was to classify emotions from textual data, but initial results yielded an accuracy of **32%**.